Qiskit/qiskit_sphinx_theme/README.md

 # qiskit-sphinx-theme
-The Sphinx themes for Qiskit Ecosystem documentation.
+The Sphinx theme for Qiskit Ecosystem documentation.

 ### Warning: new theme migration